Jayashsatolia403/techwondoe_assignment/README.md

 How to Run the App :

+First run localstack on docker container to test aws s3 services locally then run the below commands to create a docker image and run that image on port 5000.

     docker build --tag techwondoe-assignment .
     docker run -d -p 5000:5000 techwondoe-assignment

 How to test API using my test.py included in the project :